 Would you like to cook oatmeal overnight so it is ready when you wake up in the morning?

 Would you prefer to do some vegetarian cooking using sous vide?
 Are eggs important in your diet?
 Are you keen about desserts?
+You need to ask yourself these question to find the best sous vide machine.

 There are limitless recipes for sous vide cooking.
 Home cooks ask, what is the best sous vide machine?
 But really, you need to ask yourself, what will I cook with sous vide?